-Cost of revenues on services and consulting decreased in the three months ended June 30, 2022 compared to the prior year period against an increase in revenues from services and consulting for the current year period as compared to the prior year period, a positive development which we anticipate continuing as our recurring services revenue grow and the associated costs remain relatively flat.
-When comparing the second quarter of 2022 and the equivalent period in 2021, an overall positive trend on service and consulting revenue is expected to continue as the Company anticipates that an increasing amount of the revenue will be derived from recurring revenue.
-Costs of revenues on services and consulting are expected to increase in future years but at a slower rate than revenue growth.
+Cost of revenues on services and consulting increased in the three months ended September 30, 2022 compared to the prior year period with the change primarily driven by costs associated with one-time services completed in the third quarter of 2022 and follows a similar trend to the year-over-year change in services and consulting revenues for the third quarter.
+When comparing the third quarter of 2022 and the equivalent period in 2021, an overall positive trend on service and consulting revenue is expected to continue as the Company anticipates that an increasing amount of the revenue will be derived from recurring revenue and services and consulting follow a similar trend as the change in revenue.
+Costs of revenues on services and consulting are expected to increase in future years concurrent with the increase in revenues albeit at a slower rate.
 The Company focused on streamlining support operations in 2021, and despite the additional resources allocated to these activities in anticipation of higher recurring revenue in 2022 and beyond, we expect higher gross margins as the Company grows.